n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 The algorithm for determining the base consonant is

-  - If the syllable starts with "Ra" and the syllable contains more than one consonant, exclude the starting "Ra" from the list of consonants to be considered.
+  - If the syllable starts with "Ra,Halant" and the syllable contains more than one consonant, exclude the starting "Ra" from the list of consonants to be considered.
   - Starting from the end of the syllable, move backwards until a consonant is found.
       * If the consonant is the first consonant, stop.
+      * If the consonant is preceded by the sequence "Halant,ZWJ", stop.
       * If the consonant has a below-base form, tag it as `POS_BELOWBASE_CONSONANT`, then move to the previous consonant.
       * If the consonant has a post-base form, tag it as